BLOG

 The hospital environment and medical tests and procedures are stressful for any child.
 The goal of a teddy bear clinic is to reduce their fears and anxiety through familiarity and a sense of control.

 Children learn, and express themselves through play, so playing doctor is a powerful tool to normalize a medical experience and help them practice the coping skills they need – all in the safety of home.
-Children also use what they see during play, so holding a teddy bear clinic can help them process past experiences and resolve common misconceptions.
+Children also use what they see during play, so holding a teddy bear clinic can help them process past experiences and resolve common misunderstandings.

 Benefits of a Teddy Bear Clinic